AnnaDeak/SensorSiesta-ubbse2016/README.md

 The project management board for this project is hosted [here](https://waffle.io/csabasulyok/SensorSiesta-ubbse2016).

-### 2. Architectural Document & Implementation Skeleton
+### 2. Architecture Document & Implementation Skeleton

-The documents are written in *LaTeX* and built using the [Gradle LaTeX plugin](https://github.com/csabasulyok/gradle-latex).
+The UML diagrams are written in *LaTeX* using the [TikzUML](http://perso.ensta-paristech.fr/~kielbasi/tikzuml/) library and built using the [Gradle LaTeX plugin](https://github.com/csabasulyok/gradle-latex).

-The tag [v0.2](https://github.com/csabasulyok/SensorSiesta-ubbse2016/tree/v0.2) contains the architecural document [here](https://github.com/csabasulyok/SensorSiesta-ubbse2016/blob/v0.2/doc/SensorSiesta-ubbse2016-Architecture.tex) and the empty skeleton of implementation.
+The tag [v0.2](https://github.com/csabasulyok/SensorSiesta-ubbse2016/tree/v0.2) contains the empty skeleton of implementation.
+The associated architecture can be found on the wiki [here](https://github.com/csabasulyok/SensorSiesta-ubbse2016/wiki/Architecture).